ChaseOmega/BHR/README.md

 ---
 I will be adding various aspects of this project to their own repos for easier implementation into other projects.
 These will be made public alongside this project.

+Also keep in mind that most art assets are not my own and I do not claim ownership of them.
+These are placeholders.